Grendon, Atherstone: History

 Grendon is mentioned in the Domesday Book:"Henry de Ferrers holds Catmore and five and a half hides in Grendon and Turstin holds on him.
 There is land for 16 ploughs.
 There are 24 villans and sixteen bordars with eight ploughs.
-There is a watermill rendering 5 shillings and 36 acre of meadow, woodland - one and a half leagues long and one league broad.
+There is a watermill rendering 5 shillings and 36 acre of meadow, woodland – one and a half leagues long and one league broad.
 It was worth 40 shillings.
 Siward Barn held it."

 Parts of All Saints Church date back to the 12th century, but the tower is a much later addition from 1845.
-The churchyard has several graves dating back to the 17th century and possibly older, but due to corrosion on some of the graves this is difficult to verify.
+The churchyard has several graves dating back to the 17th century and possibly older, but due to corrosion on some of the graves, this is difficult to verify.
 Seven men from Grendon were among the 32 killed in the 1882 explosion at Baddesley Pit.
 Some of these men are buried in the graveyard of All Saints Church in Old Grendon.
 Grendon Hall was demolished in 1933.
 However, there are several structures of age which remain, most notably the bridge over the River Anker, which in its current form dates back to 1633.
-The old servants' quarters is now a residential property and several old barns and stable buildings have also been converted into residential properties.
+The old servants' quarters are now a residential property and several old barns and stable buildings have also been converted into residential properties.